cloud-ark/caastle/README.rst

 4) Choose a sample application and follow the steps in the included README

+Supported Platforms/Languages:

+1) Ubuntu 14.04, 16.04

+2) Mac OS (El Capitan 10.11.4)

+3) Docker 1.6 and above

+4) Python 2.7

-Note: CloudARK requires Docker to be installed.
+CloudARK requires Docker to be installed.
 If you don't have Docker, you can install it following these steps_.

 .. _steps: https://docs.docker.com/engine/installation/